Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - Delete their own recipes.

-- Add a new recipe type.
+- Add a new category.

-- Edit an existing recipe type.
+- Edit an existing category.

-- Delete an existing recipe type.
+- Delete an existing category.